Preparedness & Protocols

 Telehealth appointments also are available for current and new patients.
 To learn more about this option for virtual video or phone appointment with a provider, click here or discuss directly with your physician's office.

-Should I wear a mask to my doctor's appointment?
+Should I wear a mask to my Summit provider's appointment?

 Where can I get more information?